bd16ells/flask-to-do-list/README.md

 >>> db.create_all()
 >>>
 ```
-This will add the database.db file to your directory.
-Put the path of this file in settings.py.
+This will create the database.db file.
-`app.config['SQLALCHEMY_DATABASE_URI'] = 'path/to/database.db'`

 # Run app